Choochmeque/msixbundle-rs/README.md

 - **Windows OS**: This tool requires Windows and the Windows SDK
 - **Windows SDK 10**: MakeAppx.exe and signtool.exe must be installed
   - Install via [Visual Studio](https://visualstudio.microsoft.com/) or [standalone SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/)
+- **Windows App Certification Kit (WACK)**: Required for `--validate` flag (appcert.exe)
+  - Installed automatically with the Windows SDK
+  - Note: WACK validation may require administrator privileges on some systems
 - **Rust**: 1.70+ (2021 edition)

 The library can automatically discover SDK tools via the Windows registry, or you can provide explicit paths.